IUCN red list status:

 Did you know?

-There are two species of Casque-headed Iguana; L.longipes and L.serratus.
-You can distinguish between the two species as L.longipes is much smaller, and lacks the spiny crown on the helmet and along the spine that is characteristic of this species.
-This species change colour depending on temperature, from bright green to brown.
+There are two species of Casque-headed Iguana L.longipes and L.serratus.
+You can distinguish between the two as L.longipes is much smaller and doesn’t have the spikey crown on the head and spine.